-Like all first-time parents, I spent the week leading up to our first trip with Margot wondering how the hell we were going to function in France without every single thing we’ve gotten used to having on hand for her at home.
+Like all first-time parents, I spent the week before our first trip with Margot asking a lot of questions.
+How the hell would we even conquer baby travel packing?
+We’re not even good at ADULT packing.
+And how were we going to function in France without everything we’re used to having on hand?!
 I’d wake in the middle of the night in a cold sweat, shaking over what we would do without our changing table and nappy bin and bassinet and boppy and THIS SERENITY STAR?!

 I kid.
 Mostly.
 That Serenity Star is awesome.

 Luckily, Le Majestic made our lives generally easier, but unfortunately, once the hubs’s conference started, we relocated halfway through the week to a hotel that did pretty much the complete opposite.
 That’s when I realized that making a detailed packing list really worked out well for us.